 Comments which are currently being translated are indicated in the list below by in progress after the name of the Bible book, which is also written in italics.
 Both of these and the remaining comments the Bible text of the New American Standard Bible is available.

 The time required before a 1st draft of a translated comment can be uploaded depends on the time available to the translators.
 They do this work as far as their daily program allows.
 There is no deadline.
 The same applies to those who do the proofreading on which the uploading of the Final draft is dependent.

 If you would like to help with the translation or/and proofreading of a certain Bible book, please contact me.
 In this case, I invite you to send an e-mail to [email protected].
-I am also grateful for any message regarding language errors in the Final draft of a commentary.
+I am also grateful for any message regarding language errors in the 1st draft or the Final draft of a comment.